Mary I of England: Adulthood

 In 1541, Henry had the Countess of Salisbury, Mary's old governess and godmother, executed on the pretext of a Catholic plot in which her son Reginald Pole was implicated.
 Her executioner was "a wretched and blundering youth" who "literally hacked her head and shoulders to pieces".
-In 1542, following the execution of Henry's fifth wife, Catherine Howard, the unmarried Henry invited Mary to attend the royal Christmas festivities.
+In 1542, after the execution of Henry's fifth wife, Catherine Howard, Henry invited Mary to the royal Christmas festivities.
 At court, while her father was between marriages and thus without a consort, Mary acted as hostess.
-In 1543, Henry married his sixth and last wife, Catherine Parr, who was able to bring the family closer together.
+In 1543, Henry married his sixth and last wife, Catherine Parr, who brought the family closer together.
 Henry returned Mary and Elizabeth to the line of succession through the Act of Succession 1544 (also known as the Third Succession Act), placing them after Edward – though both remained legally illegitimate.

 Henry VIII died in 1547, and Edward succeeded him.
 Mary inherited estates in Norfolk, Suffolk and Essex, and was granted Hunsdon and Beaulieu as her own.
 Since Edward was still a child, rule passed to a regency council dominated by Protestants, who attempted to establish their faith throughout the country.
-For example, the Act of Uniformity 1549 prescribed Protestant rites for church services, such as the use of Thomas Cranmer's Book of Common Prayer.
-Mary remained faithful to Roman Catholicism and defiantly celebrated traditional Mass in her own chapel.
+For example, the Act of Uniformity 1549 prescribed Protestant rites for church services, such as the use of Cranmer's Book of Common Prayer.
+Mary remained faithful to Roman Catholicism and defiantly heard traditional Mass in her own chapel.
 She appealed to her cousin Emperor Charles V to apply diplomatic pressure demanding that she be allowed to practise her religion.

 For most of Edward's reign, Mary remained on her own estates and rarely attended court.
 A plan between May and July 1550 to smuggle her out of England to the safety of the European mainland came to nothing.
 Religious differences between Mary and Edward continued.
 Mary attended a reunion with Edward and Elizabeth for Christmas 1550, where the 13-year-old Edward embarrassed Mary, then 34, and reduced both her and himself to tears in front of the court, by publicly reproving her for ignoring his laws regarding worship.
 Mary repeatedly refused Edward's demands that she abandon Catholicism, and Edward persistently refused to drop his demands.